alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 We reach the halfway point at **1:54:39**, about 36 seconds ahead of schedule.
 The group has thinned out a bit, but I still see a couple familiar faces.

-I'm chilling in front of the pack when one of the pace leaders makes a speech.
-Something about how great this race is.
+I'm chilling in front of the pack when one of the pace leaders starts saying how great this race is.
 How well we're doing.
 How this moment is something we should remember forever.

 Then, out of thin air, he pulls out a **16oz Pabst Blue Ribbon**.